Zyano0x/PolyHook-2.0/README.md

 Linux support.
 There is a partial unix implementation, but it is not well tested.
 Please contribute or report bugs.

 # License
-MIT - Please consider donating
+MIT - Please consider contributing

 # Resource &/| references
 evolution536, DarthTon, IChooseYou on Unknowncheats.me